jsguerra/minimalist-wp-theme/README.md

 # Minimalist WP Theme
-A minimalist WordPress theme for a personal blog.
+> A minimalist WordPress theme for a personal blog.

+This theme is currently being developed.